Comment on page

 Goerli Testnet: Full support for the Goerli testnet has been added, including hosted beacon and execution nodes, and fully indexed datasets, helping developers test their applications before mainnet launch.

-or a number of sample beacon queries.
-For example, you can query from
+For example, you can query from goerli.beacon.validators

 to retrieve recently updated validators, with their balance and status: